Chrome DevTools Worker Debugging

 5. Performance & Serialization Trade-offs

 Choosing the right data transfer mechanism directly impacts rendering latency, CPU utilization, and memory footprint.
-Evaluate structured cloning overhead against synchronization complexity when architecting high-throughput pipelines.

 Mechanism Pros Cons Thread Safety Profile